trustbit/exercises/ml-ops-on-mars/exercise1.md

 on our mainframe.
 So we need to setup an API through which the Rovers could submit Martian soil scans to the ML model and get the results back.

-I heard that you know your way around the computers.
+I heard that you know programming.
 Could you take a stab in implementing that API wrapper for us?

 The model could be represented by this Python script (we'll just plug the model